• Skip to primary navigation

 This is the best vegan banana bread because you only need one bowl!
 That means, less washing and more doing the things you love (like eating)!
 You don't have to whisk any aquafaba or prepare any egg replacers.
 It's a very forgiving and customizable recipe :).

-Simply, mash the banana in a bowl with a fork, masher or whatever you have.
-I personally like to mash my bananas roughly as it gives texture to the final banana bread.
+Mash the banana in a bowl with a fork, potato masher or whatever you have.
+I personally like to mash the bananas roughly as it gives texture to the final banana bread.
 Then add all the wet ingredients and mix through.

 Add all the dry ingredients and mix until just before it's combined.
 There should still be some 'pockets' of flour, oil or unmixed batter.
 We're not mixing the batter fully as we still need to fold through the blueberries!